Home and Freedom

-My current research is a microhistory of Black/Jewish relations in the 20th century.
+My current book project is a microhistory of Black/Jewish interconnection in the 20th century.

 Microhistory takes a small topic of study - like an unusual event or a little-known community - and untangles the details of the story to reveal what they meant to the people at the time, and how they relate to larger issues in history.
 Although I am primarily focused on the United States, this topic - and the story at the center of my research - cannot help but be connected to global events and debates.